Brussels–Charleroi Canal

-The canal is part of a north–south axis of water transport in Belgium, whereby the north of France (via the Canal du Centre) including Lille and Dunkirk and important waterways in the south of Belgium including the Sambre valley and sillon industriel are linked to the port of Antwerp in the north, via the Brussels–Scheldt Maritime Canal, which meets the Brussels–Charleroi Canal at the Sainctelette area.
+The canal is part of a north–south axis of water transport in Belgium, whereby the north of France (via the Canal du Centre) including Lille and Dunkirk and important waterways in the south of Belgium including the Sambre valley and the sillon industriel are linked to the port of Antwerp in the north, via the Brussels–Scheldt Maritime Canal, which meets the Brussels–Charleroi Canal at the Sainctelette area of Brussels.

-The Ronquières inclined plane is the most remarkable feature of the canal.
+The Ronquières inclined plane is the canal's most remarkable feature and a tourist site.

 History

 Early proposals

 The idea of a waterway to serve the cities of Hainaut, linking them ultimately with Antwerp, was first put forward during the reign of Philip the Good, Duke of Burgundy (1396–1467).
-In 1436, an edict authorised the modification and deepening of the Senne River, though the project turned out to be more expensive than previously thought.
+In 1436, an edict authorised the modification and deepening of the Senne river, though the project turned out to be more expensive than previously thought.
 The authorities of Mechelen, the sole city allowed to tax water transport on the Senne, protested extensively at the prospect of the construction of a parallel canal, and the project was abandoned.

 During the 16th century, the prospect of a canal was renewed.
 In 1531, Emperor Charles V authorised the construction of a canal linking Charleroi and Willebroek, though work did not begin immediately.
 It was not until 1550 that Mary of Habsburg, Governor of the Netherlands, finally ordered work to begin.
-When work was finished in 1561, the canal linked Brussels to the Scheldt at Willebroek, though it did not continue south past Brussels.
+When work was finished in 1561, the canal linked Brussels to the Rupel river at Willebroek, though it did not continue south past Brussels.

 As part of France from 1795 to 1815, proposals to build the canal were hampered by Napoleon's focus on waging expansionist wars.

-Work begins
+Construction

 During the Industrial Revolution, coal saw a tremendous rise in economic importance.
 The Sambre and Marne valleys are quite rich in coal, and during the reign of King William I of the Netherlands (1813–1840), concrete plans to extend the canal were at last made.

-The project was undertaken by A.J.
-Barthélemy, member of the lower chamber of the States-General of the Netherlands and adviser to the regent in Brussels.
+The project was undertaken by A. J. Barthélemy, member of the lower chamber of the States-General of the Netherlands and adviser to the regent in Brussels.
 He proposed inclined planes be used instead of locks, but his idea was ahead of its time.
 An inclined plane is quicker, and wastes less water, than a flight of canal locks, but is more costly to install and run.
 Jean-François Gendebien, a very prominent Belgian politician (although Belgium was then called the Southern Netherlands and was not independent) supported the idea, though finances had the last say in the matter, resulting in locks being chosen over inclined planes.